BoboTiG/python-mss/docs/source/usage.rst

     with MSS(backend="xgetimage") as sct:
         ...

-Currently, only the GNU/Linux implementation has multiple backends.
-These are described in their own section below.
+GNU/Linux has multiple backend implementations.
+Windows also exposes the named ``gdi`` backend, which is currently the same as ``default``.
+The GNU/Linux backends are described in their own section below.

 GNU/Linux